IBM-Cloud/DevOps-Services-Docs/docs/deploy/index.md

 A simple pipeline might contain three stages:

-1. A Build stage that compiles and/or runs build processes on an app.
+1. A build stage that compiles, runs, or compiles and runs build processes on an app.
-2. A Test stage that deploys a instance of the app and then runs tests on it.
+2. A test stage that deploys a instance of the app and then runs tests on it.
-3. A Prod stage that deploys a production instance of the tested app.
+3. A prod stage that deploys a production instance of the tested app.

-This is shown in the following conceptual diagram:

 ![A conceptual diagram of stages and jobs in a pipeline][27]

 *A conceptual model of a three-stage pipeline*

-Stages take their input from repositories and build jobs, and jobs within a stage run sequentially and independently of each other.
-In the example pipeline, the stages will run sequentially, even though the Test and Prod stages both take the Build stage's output as their input.
+Stages receive input from repositories and build jobs.
+The jobs in a stage run sequentially and independently of each other.
+In the example pipeline, the stages run sequentially even though the test and prod stages receive input from the build stage.

 <a name="add_stage"></a>
 ##Adding a stage